Excerpt: Hunter by Blood

 “Thought so.
 The damned rotten dog was lurking out there for me.
 He was waiting for a single mistake or moment of distraction to attack me.”

 Bryce remained silent while Kayn broke into a violent coughing fit.
 Kayn was aware that it was a wonder they were talking at all in that very moment.
 He should have transformed already, considering how deep the bite had been and how long the infection had been spreading in his body.
 At least in his experience, it took mere minutes for the infection to take effect.
 But he was aware, if in pain, and he was completely human.

-However, soon enough it would become difficult to claim he was a human being any longer.
+Soon enough, though, it would become difficult to claim he was a human being any longer.
 Kayn was very much aware of that.
 Even through the haze of the strange fever, he knew that at some point he would no longer be seen as a full human.
-Maybe Bryce was already considering him a threat, though if he did, it wasn’t really showing through in his behavior quite yet.
+Maybe Bryce was already considering him a threat, though if he did, it wasn’t really showing in his behavior quite yet.
 One way or another, the situation was going to change, and he would have to deal with a beast within himself.

 “Get some rest, Kayn.
 You look like hell.”

 “I know.
-But I don’t feel like I’m able to sleep.”
+But I don’t feel like I can sleep.”
 Kayn coughed into his pillows, grimacing.
-“I rather feel like I’m burning up and that I’ll be up soon with too much energy.”
+“I rather feel like I’m burning up and will be up soon with too much energy.”

 “What …?
 Kayn, you’re not making any sense.”
 Bryce looked completely confused.
 “Hell, you were bitten by a damned werewolf.
 You should be half dead by now and turning already!”

 “Sorry for not obeying the rules, but I’m serious.
 I’m starting to feel better.”